DAM Champ: Jeff Lawrence

-Establishing governance and policies for asset management is the one of the keys to manage a successful DAM.
+Establishing governance and policies for asset management is one of the keys to managing a successful DAM.

 Establish processes that streamline the users’ workflow, while implementing the governance policy and providing the proper training, there will be a higher adoption rate.

-For example using automation to populate metadata based on the user profile can eliminate the amount of data that needs to be added by the user.
-The use of captioning templates is another example that can be used to auto populate all the core metadata and a base caption or description.
+For example, using automation to populate metadata based on the user profile can eliminate the amount of data that needs to be added by the user.
+The use of captioning templates is another example that can be used to auto-populate all the core metadata and a base caption or description.
 This approach will provide consistency and require the editor to only add minimal information about the asset.
-Pull-down pick lists provide great way to ensure consistent data entry.
+Pull-down pick lists provide a great way to ensure consistent data entry.